georgeif2212/georgeif2212/README.md

 Computer Engineer and Web Developer
 -----------------------------------

 I am excited and eager to start my professional career and apply the knowledge I have acquired during the study of engineering even though I have not graduated yet, I am willing to learn and work to achieve my goals.

 I am a person with great capacity for teamwork and adaptability, which allows me to collaborate effectively on projects and solve problems.
-Furthermore, I possess good communication skills and a positive attitude towards learning.
-I'm looking for opportunities in computing areas like programming in C, Java, Python.
+Furthermore, I possess good communication skills and a positive attitude towards learning.I'm looking for opportunities in computing areas like programming in C, Java, Python.
 I also know about web development and design, or in computer networks.
 Currently, I am in the eighth trimester of computer engineering at UAM Cuajimapla in Mexico City and taking a course at CoderHouse on Javascript to complement my knowledge.
 Also an English course although I already have a B2+ certification.

 I am looking for where I can learn and grow professionally while contributing my skills and knowledge for mutual success.
 If you are looking for someone committed, persistent and willing to work, I would be delighted to be part of your team.

 * 🌍  I'm based in Mexico
 * ✉️  You can contact me at [jinfante2212@gmail.com](mailto:jinfante2212@gmail.com)